Ravi-Coding/Execelon-Circuit-Nxtwave/README.md

+# Excelon-circuit Assignment

 # City Management API

-Welcome to the City Management API project!
 This Node.js application provides a RESTful API for managing a collection of cities, allowing users to add, update, delete, and retrieve city information stored in a MongoDB database.

 ## Features